refinedev/refine/documentation/blog/2024-06-04-playwright.md

 ## Introduction

 As a React developer, your React applications must be thoroughly tested end to end to ensure the release of high-quality, bug-free applications that provide the best user experience and quality.
-End-to-end testing is accomplished using a variety of test automation tools, such as Cypress, WebdriverIO, and others, and one worthy to note is Playright.
+End-to-end testing is accomplished using a variety of test automation tools, such as Cypress, WebdriverIO, and others, and one worthy to note is Playwright.

 Microsoft developed [Playwright](https://playwright.dev/), a Node.js test automation framework, in 2020.
 It provides a high-level API for effortlessly automating current web applications and is compatible with all modern web browsers.
 It automates web testing end-to-end, emulating user interactions including clicks, scrolls, and keyboard inputs, as well as complicated tasks like form filling and page navigation.
-In this article, we will take a look at how to create testable React applications with Playright.
+In this article, we will take a look at how to create testable React applications with Playwright.

 Steps to be covered in this article include: